-It’s been a space-themed week at my school, thanks to Monday’s eclipse.
-It provided the perfect subject matter for a new black paper and metallic marker project.
+It’s been a planet drawing week at my school, thanks to recent eclipse.
+It provided the perfect subject matter for a new metallic marker project.

 - Black Card Stock paper, 8.5″ x 11″ (Look for Astrobright black at Staples, it’s perfect)

 - Circle Stencil, from Laurie Speltz, Creative Coach

 *The above product link is referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

 Note: I found this wonderful circle template a few years ago, and they’ve done a beautiful job in helping students make precise circles.
 They are made of a thin plastic that will crease if mishandled, but with a warning my students have used them well for many years.
 I even think Laura has a teacher discount upon request.
 Here’s a photo of one in front of a sheet of black paper.

 - Use the stencil and pencil on the black paper to draw lots of large and small “planets”.